iccmr-quantum/SOC-Qasm/README.md

                      need to provide your IBMQ Project
 ```

-The `soc_qasm.maxpat` abstraction also allows customization using several attributes and positional arguments.
-Make sure to check out the help patch and the reference page!
+The [soc_qasm.maxpat](soc_qasm-Max/soc_qasm.maxpat) patch also allows some customization using some positional arguments.
+Make sure to check out the `p More-options` subpatch to learn more!

 <!-- ![soc_qasm-help](./soc_qasm-help.png) -->